 This method uses Butane or sometimes propane as a solvent.
 When the cannabis hash is combined with butane and pressurized and heated, the harsher components break down, allowing the oils to separate.
 Although this method is somewhat dangerous due to the combustible nature of butane, this method has remained popular due to the low start-up cost and high yield.

-There are many methods of extracting cannabis oil, which are more or less effective.
+There are many methods of extracting cannabis oil, which can be more or less effective.
 In any method, there are risks and time constraints, yet all are exact sciences that are able to produce refined cannabis oils.